A Strong Bisimulation for a Classical Term Calculus: The -calculus

-subject to the constraint $\fc{u}{\ctxt{L}}$, and $\alpha'$ is a fresh name (\ie $\alpha' \neq \alpha$, $\alpha' \notin c$ and $\alpha' \notin \ctxt{L}$).
+The next reduction rules we consider arise from a more subtle decomposition of $\mu$-reduction.
+The third reduction rule for $\calcLambdaM$ is: subject to the constraint $\fc{u}{\ctxt{L}}$, and $\alpha'$ is a fresh name (\ie $\alpha' \neq \alpha$, $\alpha' \notin c$ and $\alpha' \notin u$).
 This rule is similar in nature to $\rB$ in the sense that it fires a $\mu$-redex and may be seen to reshuffle symbols.
 In particular no replacement actually takes place since it introduces an explicit replacement.
 Rule $\rM$ is therefore also considered to perform \emph{plain} computation.
 Note that $\rM$ operates at a distance too.
 With the introduction of $\rM$ our notation for explicit replacement can now be justified.
 Indeed, following Parigot~\cite{Parigot92}, one might be tempted to rephrase the reduct of $\rM$ with a binary constructor, writing $\ctxtapply{\ctxt{L}}{\termcont{\alpha}{\termrepl{\alpha}{u}{c}}}$ on the right-hand side of the rule $\rM$.
 This would be incorrect since all free occurrences of $\alpha$ in $c$ are bound by the $\alpha$ in $\termrepl{\alpha}{u}{c}$ which renders the role of ``$\mu\alpha$'' meaningless.

 We have not yet finished introducing the reduction rules for $\calcLambdaM$.
-All that is missing is a means to execute the explicit replacements introduced by $\rM$.
+All that is missing is a means to execute the explicit replacement introduced by $\rM$.
 The natural candidate for executing replacement would be to have just one reduction rule, namely: $\termrepl[\alpha']{\alpha}{s}{c} \rrule{\rR} \replapply{\repl[\alpha']{\alpha}{s}}{c}$.
-However, this is too coarse grained to be able to obtain our strong bisimulation result (\cf Sec.~\ref{s:control:equivalence}) and therefore explicit replacement will be implemented not by one, but rather by multiple reduction rules.
-In particular, these resulting reduction rules can be easily categorised into \emph{plain} and \emph{meaningful} behavior, according to our proof-nets semantics to be presented shortly (\cf~Sec~\ref{s:control:preliminaries:proof-nets}).
+However, this is too coarse grained to be able to obtain our strong bisimulation result (\cf Section~\ref{s:control:equivalence}) and therefore explicit replacement will be implemented not by one, but rather by multiple reduction rules.
+In particular, these resulting reduction rules can be easily categorised into \emph{plain} and \emph{meaningful} behavior, according to the following criterion: first, whether the bound name $\alpha$ in the command $c$ occurring in the left-hand side of rule $\rR$ is linear; and, second, if this single occurrence of $\alpha$ in $c$ may be erased or duplicated by reduction or not.
 We will next present these rules gradually.
-We may avoid proof-net details for now by breaking down the presentation in terms of a series of linearity conditions, namely whether $\alpha$ occurs linearly in $c$ or not and, if so, exactly where in $c$ it occurs.

 The first of these rules is the case where $\alpha$ does not occur linearly in $c$ and results in the fourth reduction rule for $\calcLambdaM$: